smanolloff/qwop-gym/doc/env.md

 ### Logging

-To enable logging, change the `LEVEL` var in [log.py](./src/env/v1/util/log.py).
+To enable logging, pass the appropriate `loglevel` to the env constructor.

-Setting `LEVEL=0` will print a user-friendly text representation of messages sent over the websocket channel which is usually hard to debug.
+(possible are `"DEBUG"`, `"INFO"`, `"WARN"` and `"ERROR"`)

+Setting `loglevel="DEBUG"` will also print a user-friendly text representation of messages sent over the websocket channel, which can really help to troubleshoot communication-related issues.
 Read the sections below for more details on the server/client communication.

 ### Bootstrap process